Luzifer/ed-fast-travel/README.md

   This will calculate stops on your route from Sol to Dryooe Prou GL-Y d369 every 500Ly
 ```

 The usage explanation appears because no parameters for routing are passed in that execution but the database now is refreshed.
-Please be nice to the EDSM servers and refresh only if you are sure you need to get new data and that there is new data.
+Please be nice to the servers and refresh only if you are sure you need to get new data and that there is new data.
 Refreshing multiple times a day does not give you any advantages as the database is only updated once a day.

 ## Build from source

-- To build this utility from source you need to have a working go 1.6 or 1.7 environment.
+- To build this utility from source you need to have a working go1.7 environment.
 - Execute `go get github.com/Luzifer/ed-fast-travel` and you will get the `ed-fast-travel` binary inside your `$GOPATH/bin/` directory